fanpu/blog/courses.md

 dependent on the professors, or due to the impact of virtual classes during the COVID-19 pandemic.

+Courses with a &#11088; are those that I found transformative, and those with a &#10084;&#65039; are those that I personally enjoyed a lot.

 Feel free to ask any questions about the courses at CMU, including those that I have not taken, in the comments section below.

+A lot of inspiration for this page came from [Wan Shen's CMU course review page](https://wanshenl.me/courses/reviews/).

 ---
 ### Fall 2018